RakhithJK/haraka-Haraka-wiki/Write-a-Plugin.md

 # Nomenclature

 Use the `haraka-plugin-[UNIQUE]` naming style.
-We're moving towards npm packaging most plugins and the `haraka-plugin` prefix is the nomenclature we're using.
+We're moving towards npm packaging most plugins and the `haraka-plugin` prefix is the nomenclature.

 ## package plugin for release on npm.